Nurdles - Why these Small Beads Are The Worlds Second Biggest Ocean Polluter

 A fish found dead after ingesting nurdles.
 Image courtesy of animalsurvival.org

-Prior to this, in October 2017 two container ships collided spilling 2.2 billion nurdles and again in February 2018, a container carrying around 2 billion nurdles fell into the sea.
+Prior to this, in October 2017, two container ships collided, spilling 2.2 billion nurdles and again in February 2018, a container carrying around 2 billion nurdles fell into the sea.
 Both incidents occurred in the port of Durban, South Africa.
 The tiny beads began washing up along a 1200km stretch of coastline.
 We cannot find any definitive data on how this spill directly affected the local marine life.

 Campaign for change

-Spills like these have reignited campaigns by groups like Greenpeace to end the use of single use plastics.
+Spills like these have reignited campaigns by groups like Greenpeace to end the use of single-use plastics.

-A reminder to beach goers to take their rubbish home.
+A reminder to beachgoers to take their rubbish home.

 Is beach cleaning the answer?